andrebriggs/bedrock-agents/README.md

 # Bedrock Build Agent

-## What's inside
+## What's inside? 🎁🎁🎁

-- A Dockerfile that steps up a build agent environment with:
+- A Dockerfile that steps up an Azure Pipelines build agent environment with:
   - Helm
   - Fabrikate
   - Bedrock CLI (SPK)
-  - Bedrock `build.sh` file globally symlinked
+  - Bedrock `build.sh` file (globally symlinked)
-  - Az CLI (With Azure DevOps extension)
+  - Azure CLI (with Azure DevOps extension)
   - Terraform
   - Scripts to connect to an Azure DevOps organization and register as a custom build agent
 - A script to build the Dockerfile and push to ACR
 - A script to deploy custom build agent image to Azure Container Instance with secure environment variables
 - An Azure Pipelines yaml file that will validate that existence of aforementioned applications in the custom build agent

-## What this unlocks
+## What this unlocks 🍾🍾🍾

 - The ability to pin specific versions of tooling in the Bedrock CI/CD infrastructure.
 - The ability to run Bedrock workflows in a restricted environment